|

 Marc E. Gottlieb.
 Originally prepared

 and presented in Chicago, May, 2005.
-Because Integra
+Because

-properties which allow it to close wounds which fail any other form of
+has properties which allow it to close wounds which fail any other form of

 surgery (which ordinarily depends on normal wound healing).
 This makes it ideally suited to high risk